jcobysagal/mnist-ffnn/README.md

 This is a model inspired by Michael Nielsen's code in his "Neural Networks and Deep Learning" Textbook.
 I could have used some libraries to optimize it but I wanted to learn how to implement something like this completely from scratch in the language.

 ## The CUDA Model:
 I ported this model from my C++ code as a way to learn the ins and outs of CUDA and how to accelerate the training and inference times of my model.
-I have vectorized the model to so that it trains over entire mini-batches in parallel and it achieves a good speedup over the super-naive, single-threaded C++ implementation.
+I have vectorized the model so that it trains over entire mini-batches in parallel and it achieves a good speedup over the super-naive, single-threaded C++ implementation.

 I have also finally added a CMakeLists.txt!
 Just do the following to build the project: